microsoft/ivy/doc/proving.md

 conditions decidable.
 First, we hid the integer theory and the definition of *f* inside an isolate, replacing them with some abstract properties.
-Second, we eliminated a potential cycle in the function graph by instantiating the quantifier implicit in theorm `expanding`, resulting in a quantifier-free proof goal.
+Second, we eliminated a potential cycle in the function graph by instantiating the quantifier implicit in theorem `expanding`, resulting in a stratified proof goal.

-The `with` clause of an isolate can also refer to specific properties, definitions and types.
-For example, if we wish the `auto` tactic to use the definition of *f* in spite of its being hidden, we can say `with f` and similarly, if we wish to use the interpretation of `t` as the integers, we can say `with t`.

 Hierarchies of isolates